jzohrab/practicing-guitar/README.md

 See the folder docs/dev for some tools.

-* inclusion.txt - is ignored in git, so you can edit it and see how it renders in http://127.0.0.1:8000/dev/included.html

 ## Autobuild

 During dev it's helpful to have a separate process running that auto-rebuilds using https://github.com/executablebooks/sphinx-autobuild.